 Here are the Best New York health insurance companies we represent as well as some good reasons to do business with them.
-If you are looking for a company health plan we work with all of these insurance companies and more.
-This list is in no particular order and changes as insurance companies enter or exit the New York marketplace.
-If you need a customized quote or have any questions, feel free to contact us.
+Since we are independent insurance brokers, our reviews are unbiased and based on our history of doing business with all the companies listed here and more.
+If you need a customized quote or have any questions, feel free to contact us at: 800-234-3702

-Some of the insurance companies we represent are:
+Some of the Best New York Health Insurance Companies we represent are:

 Within the 3 networks, Oxford offers several different health plan designs to fit just about any organization; EPO Plans (Exclusive Provider Organization) PPO Plans (Preferred Provider Organization), HMO Plans (Health Maintenance Organization) and HSA’s (Health Savings Accounts).